BigdraCo1/binary-quiz-web/README.md

 ## Introduction
-This is a website for quiz practicing about binary addition, subtraction, left shift and exclusive or and answer in hexadecimal.
+This is a website for quiz practicing about binary addition, subtraction, left shift, or, exclusive or and answer in hexadecimal.
 I made this website for Lab 8 and Lab 9 in Digital System Fundamental (subject at Computer Engineering, KMITL).
 Those Lab about fast binary calculator competition but in this subject learning about Hardware and FPGA.
 I think this is so weird.